rearc-data/fred-permit/product-description.md

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/fred-permit](https://github.com/rearc-data/fred-permit).

 ### Main Overview
 The dataset file included with this product is provided in CSV format.
-README files are also included to offer context on data fields used throughout the dataset files.
-The specific files included with each revisions may vary.
+The included dataset contains the following columns:
+`DATE`, `PERMIT`

 This dataset contains a historical time-series data of U.S. Census Bureau and U.S. Department of Housing and Urban Development, New Private Housing Units Authorized by Building Permits (PERMIT) starting from `1960-01-01`.

-The unit of the data is Thousands of Units, and values are based on seasonally adjusted annual rate.
+The values within the data field labeled `PERMIT` represent the total number of new building permits for private housing units in the US in `Thausands of Units` at the time of the corresponding `DATE` field.
+Values are based on seasonally adjusted annual rate.

+Starting with the `2005-02-16` release, the series reflects an increase in the universe of permit-issuing places from 19,000 to 20,000 places.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).